kimyoonduk/movie_character_analyzer/README.md

 	2	 | 1	| 1	   | 1
 	3    | 1	| 1    | 1

-- Convert the stored data into a dataframe for visualization processing.
+- Convert the stored data into a pandas dataframe for visualization processing.
-- Use the dataframe to create a line plot and a bar plot
+- Use seaborn and matplotlib to create a line plot and a bar plot

 ## How face detection and recognition works
 - How face detection works: